Adjectives in English

 Adjective Phrase

-Adjective phrases can be made up of single words, but they often consist of multiple words.
+Adjective phrases can be made up of single words but often consist of multiple words.
 For example, “The man who won the race is very excited.”
 In this sentence, “who won the race” describes which man the speaker is talking about, and it is an adjective phrase because it modifies the noun “man.”

 Adjective Clause